Calling all optometrists to write to your Local MP

 It simply takes 5 minutes.
-We are asking members to write a letter or email their local Federal Member of Parliament to tell them how this change has affected their patients in the past 18 months.
+We are asking members to write a letter or email their local Federal Member of Parliament to tell them how this change has affected their patients in the past two and a half years.

 This is a grass roots campaign, if you can get your local MP to listen to your concerns, then they can take this up with their party leader, regardless of whether they are in Government or in opposition.